apostrophecms/apostrophe-workflow/README.md

 ### One login across all hostnames

 The workflow module provides single sign-on across all of the hostnames, provided that you use the locale picker provided by Apostrophe's editing interface to switch between them.
 The user's session cookie is transferred to the other hostname as part of following that link.

-You **do not** have to run this task again.
-It is a one-time transition.

-Currently there is no automated way to roll back to not having slug prefixes.
-However, if you disable the `prefixes` flag, the entire slug becomes editable again, and so you can manually remove them.

-*The editor may appear to allow removing the prefix from the slug, but it is always restored on save.*

 ## Tags and localization: we recommend using joins instead